What is cloud cost optimization?

 Integrating cost management into cloud operations

-Integrating cost management into cloud operations is essential for maintaining financial control and ensuring the efficient use of resources.
+Integrating cost management into cloud operations management is essential for maintaining financial control and ensuring the efficient use of resources.
 By embedding cost management practices into everyday cloud operations, organizations can achieve continuous cost optimization and drive better business outcomes.
 Here’s how to integrate cost management into your cloud operations effectively.

 1. Embed Cost Awareness into DevOps Practices